Frequently Asked Questions

 if that is the case.

-Your care card is a source of
+Your BC Services Card is a source of

 identification.
 Having your care card available saves you time at